Will Clyburn: Virtus Bologna (2024–2025)

 In the following year, Clyburn signed with Virtus Bologna of the Italian Lega Basket Serie A (LBA) and the EuroLeague.
 Virtus ended the EuroLeague at the 17th place, after a disappointing regular season.
 After arriving first in the national championship season, Virtus eliminated Venezia 3–2 and their arch-rival Milan 3–1, reaching their fifth finals in a row.
 They then defeated Brescia 3–0, claiming the Italian championship title for the 17th time.

-FC Barcelona (2025–present)
+FC Barcelona (2025–2026)

 On July 23, 2025, Clyburn was announced as a new FC Barcelona player, signing a two season contract with the Catalans.
+In December 2025, Clyburn suffered a left leg hamstring injury with a recovery time of about six weeks.
+He had been averaging 14.4 points, 4.2 rebounds, and 1.4 assists per game in EuroLeague.
+Clyburn returned to action on round 25 of the EuroLeauge, in January 2026.
+On July 4, 2026, Barcelona parted ways with Clyburn.

+Fenerbahçe (2026–present)

+On July 17, 2026, Clyburn signed one-year deal with Fenerbahçe of the Turkish Basketbol Süper Ligi (BSL).

 Personal life

 Clyburn's younger brother, Kris (born April 20, 1996) is also a professional basketball player, who currently plays for Gravelines in the French Pro A league.